Ecodev/gims/docs/content/data_processing.rst

 Graphical analysis
 ^^^^^^^^^^^^^^^^^^

-To see the impact of ignoring a specific filter either just for the current questionnaire [1] or for all questionnaires displayed [2], clic on the corresponding icon.
+To see the impact of ignoring a specific filter either just for the current questionnaire [1] or for all questionnaires displayed [2], click on the corresponding icon.
 The data points (questionnaires) are recalculated without this filter element and a new trend line calculated and drawn.
 The initial data points are now in a lighter shade of the initial colour and the trend lines are dashed (as shown in the legend).
 Furthermore, the percentage ignored is highlighted in red [3] and the (sub)total(s) adjusted accordingly [4].
-It is possible to ignore several elements by simply clicing on the appropriate icons of the filter elements you wish to ignore.
+It is possible to ignore several elements by simply clicking on the appropriate icons of the filter elements you wish to ignore.

 .. note::

-    By clicing on the labels in the legend, you can hide elements you don't want to display on the graph.
+    By clicking on the labels in the legend, you can hide elements you don't want to display on the graph.

 .. image:: img/chart_panel2.png
     :width: 100%
     :alt: Ignoring a specific filter for a graph

-The ignored data can be seen in the "Ignored" tab and reintegrated by simply clicing on the appropriate icon.
+The ignored data can be seen in the "Ignored" tab and reintegrated by simply clicking on the appropriate icon.

 .. image:: img/chart_panel3.png
     :width: 100%
     :alt: Ignored elements

-It is also possible to ignore an entire questionnaire by clicing on the icon to the left of the questionnaire code [1].
+It is also possible to ignore an entire questionnaire by clicking on the icon to the left of the questionnaire code [1].
 The data point of the questionnaire is shaded on the chart as well as the label in the panel and the trend line recalculated accordingly.
-To reintegrating a questionnaire, clic again on the same icon.
+To reintegrating a questionnaire, click again on the same icon.

 .. image:: img/chart_panel4.png
     :width: 100%